SFDO-Tooling/CumulusCI/docs/cli.rst

 Information on specific options includes:

 * The syntax for the option (``-o option_name value``).
-* If the options is required or optional.
+* If the option is required or optional.
 * A description of what the option does.

 Example output looks like this: